scipion-em/docs/docs/developer/tutorials/customizing-a-workflow-based-on-a-template.rst

    :width: 750
    :alt: Template List

-.. note:: Here you can select a template which will appear as follows: ``plugin name - template name``
+.. note:: Here you can select a template which will appear as follows:
+          ``plugin name - template name``.
+Also note that the template does not have any descriptions.
+Later we will explain how to add it.

 After selecting the template, a window will appear allowing you to execute